aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 <span class="image">![Tune](alter.png?raw=true)</span>

-After adding the index, lets check the explain plan.
-We can see that now the query is using our newly created id *idx_id* and the number of rows examined has been drastically reduced from *3M* to *1K*.
+After adding the index, check the explain plan again.
+You can see that  the query is using the newly created id *idx_id* and the number of rows examined has been drastically reduced from *3M* to *1K*.

 <span class="image">![Tune](explain_after_simple.png?raw=true)</span>

-Using the same logic, let’s add index to the field *serialid* for ** which we found inside the stored procedure *[Q2] .* Before that lets capture the explain plan and once index is added, lets capture the explain plan again.
+Using the same logic, now add index to the field *serialid* for the queries inside the stored procedure *[Q2]*.
+Make sure to capture the explain plan before and after adding index.

 ```sql
 EXPLAIN DELETE from mylab.weather where serialid=3150000;